 formula until he or she is 12 months old.
 After that time, try to have your child use a cup instead of a bottle.
 This can help your child avoid problems such as

 bottle mouth tooth decay.
 And to help prevent injuries from using bottles and cups during unsteady walking, have your child stay seated while drinking.

 Whether to give a vitamin D supplement.
 If you are bottle-feeding formula and your baby drinks at

 least 32 fl oz (1 L) each day,

 he or she does not need a

 vitamin D supplements for babies who are breast-fed or who get a mixture of

-breast milk and formula, starting by age 2 months.
+breast milk and formula.
 Talk with your doctor about

 how much and what sources of vitamin D are right for your child.